 The current workflows in most companies were never structured to be compliant with the new EU regulation.
 Due to this, recruiters must conduct a comprehensive evaluation of their existing processes, systems and procedures and strategize on what will be required to ensure GDPR compliance before its effective date.
-Several processes currently that involve personal data will be deemed illegal and attract huge fines if companies fail to introduce significant changes.
-For example, a common practice by recruiters like forwarding a candidate’s CV to a third party without their consent will constitute a crime punishable by law.
+Several current processes that involve personal data will be deemed illegal and attract huge fines if companies fail to introduce significant changes.
+For example, a common practice by recruiters, such as forwarding a candidate’s CV to a third party without their consent, will constitute a crime punishable by law.

 Candidates’ consent and CVs